About Mother of Thousands Midwifery

 Our promise is to see you, to hear you, to acknowledge you, and to respect you.
 Establishing cultural, emotional, and medical safety are ongoing priorities so our families can focus on mental and physical preparations for labor, delivery, and postpartum.
 Helping families feel confident through education, hearing their perinatal experience, and giving encouragement through reassurance paves the way for a stronger community birth experience; and we are humbled to be a part of your birth story.

-Midwife, Founder
+Licensed Midwife, Founder

 Nicolle Maldonado Arendt, LM